Myself 2018 at 65

 A full palindrome is one in which the numbers are all the same, like 1:11, 2:22, 4:44.

-A half palindrome is one where the numbers form a palindrome by an alternating sequence of x and y variables, where x and y are integers from 0 to 9.
+A half-palindrome is one where the numbers form a palindrome by an alternating sequence of x and y variables, where x and y are integers from 0 to 9.
 Examples would be xyx, for instance, 1:21, 3:13, or 4:24.
-If we don't allow 0 to be considered an initial placeholder, there are only 2 four digit half palindromes, e.g. 10:01 and 12:21 for the 12-hour clock.
+If we don't allow 0 to be considered an initial placeholder, there are only 2 four-digit half palindromes, e.g., 10:01 and 12:21 for the 12-hour clock.

 Palindromic Arithmetic

-a Lychrel number is one, that does not converge to a palindrome after extremely long iterations of reversed addition.
-The problem with 196, and other integers that occur like 196, is there is no deductive methodology to show that a number like 196 will become a palindrome.
+A Lychrel number does not converge to a palindrome after extremely long iterations of reversed addition.
+The problem with 196, and other integers that occur like 196, is that there is no deductive methodology to show that a number like 196 will become a palindrome.
 That is, there is no constructive proof of the conjecture that some integers never form palindromes if they are reversed and added repetitively.
 A mathematician would call this a decision procedure.
 Happily, in this pursuit, I'm not trying to construct a proof of palindromic occurrence due to the operation of addition on reverse integers.
-What I want to investigate is if we can derive palindromic sets from a 12-hour clock, what happens if we
+What I want to investigate is whether we can derive palindromic sets from a 12-hour clock, and what happens if we take the output and continue the process?
+This kind of feedback process occurs in abstract algebra all the time.
+Look at the dichotomy of palindromic types specified above.
+All the possible palindromic sequences for the 12-hour clock can be cataloged as an initial set.
+Since time-keeping on the 12-hour clock is structured such that we won't use zero (0) as a placeholder, many palindromic sequences that could be used will not, like, for instance, 03:30, 01:10, 02:20, etc. Still, there are many possible palindromic combinations.
+Moreover, since we are restricting our domain to a limited set of numbers, due to the nature of addition for the 12-hour clock, we have a very neat and predictable collection of palindromic numbers.
+But, not if we expand the derived sets to include two forms of addition.
+From this point on, I will abandon consideration of palindromic types as specified above, not relevant at present, but maybe later, since this is a living document.

 12-hour Clock Additions that Generate Surjective Sets

-57 minutes are palindromic for the hours from 1 AM to the following 1 AM
+57 minutes are palindromic for the hours from 1 AM to the following 1 AM.

 2 minutes have a palindrome for the hours 10 to 12.